quarkiverse/quarkus-openapi-generator/README.md

 Quarkus' extension for generation of [Rest Clients](https://quarkus.io/guides/rest-client) based on OpenAPI specification files.

+This extension is based on the [OpenAPI Generator Tool](https://openapi-generator.tech/).

 ## Getting Started

 Add the following dependency to your project's `pom.xml` file: